wojtasskorcz/play-pools-tuning/README.md

 First test: CPU-heavy requests

 In this test we simulate multiple users requesting a CPU-heavy computation on the server.
-The exact scenario is available in the repo [link to CpuSimulation] but it may need some adjustments on different machines to reproduce the results.
+The exact scenario is defined in [CpuSimulation](https://github.com/wojtasskorcz/play-pools-tuning/blob/master/gatling-test/src/test/scala/wojtek/loadtest/LocalSimulation.scala#L14) but it may need some adjustments on different machines to reproduce the results.
 The test was performed on a machine with a 6-core AMD Ryzen 5 1600 CPU running 12 threads.
 Test results may be slightly skewed/inaccurate, as the whole infrastructure (Gatling, H2 database and the script collecting the metrics) was running on the same machine as the application under test.
 Nevertheless, the influence of those applications should be relatively insignificant.

 [response times chart]